How Do LED Holiday Lights Work?July 30, 2007

 LEDs have no filament, which means there is nothing to burn out and no need for a breakable glass bulb, and because there is no filament very little heat is produced.

 An LED is a special type of diode, and is similar to a transistor.
 Diodes and transistors are solid state devices that are made from semiconductors such as silicon.
+If you want to see more examples, try looking it up on a component search engine for reference.
 The semiconductor is made to contain two types of special impurities.
 The first type of impurity, called “N” for negative, is a material with an excess of electrons.
 The other type of impurity, called “P” for positive, has a deficiency of electrons in holes.
 These two kinds of impurities are dispersed into the semiconductor at different regions, so that a P-N junction, or active layer, is created at the border.

 Semiconductors do not freely conduct electricity like materials such as copper.
 Instead, they can be made to conduct electricity under certain conditions.
 For diodes and transistors, these amount to connecting electric power across the junction to make the “P” side more positive and the “N” side more negative.
 When this happens, electricity flows freely across the P-N junction and the electrons fill up the holes.
 The laws of physics describe the energy between electrons and holes, and show that this energy is a fixed amount depending on the materials.
 LEDs differ from ordinary diodes in that the P and N materials take this energy and convert it to photons, or light.
 Since the energy involved is a fixed amount, the light that results has only a single wavelength, or color.
 Using different materials for the P and N impurities enables the light to be manufactured in different colors.